 Georgia is home to many things; lively cities, golden coastlines, rocky mountains, and the World of Coca-Cola (yes, that’s right – the sugary beverage was invented in Georgia back in January 1892).

 Located in the south-east of the United States, this culturally rich state has a vibrant history.
-We have selected six of the best flea markets in Georgia that sell only the finest in antiques, collectibles and memorabilia.
+We have selected six of the very best flea markets in Georgia that sell only the finest in antiques, collectibles and memorabilia.

 Whether you’re looking for Coca-Cola memorabilia, Georgia Stone Mountain retro keychains, or USS Savannah fabric patches – you will find all of it and more in the many flea markets and antique malls scattered around Georgia.

-Traders sell a plethora of vintage goodies, such as decorative arts, antiques, collectibles, sports memorabilia and more.
+Traders sell a plethora of vintage goodies, such as decorative arts, antiques, collectibles, sports memorabilia, and more.
 Many of the vendors specialize in nautical items, from handmade lamps created from vintage gear to ships wheels and one-of-a-kind objects perfect for decorating lake homes.

-Shop ’til you drop at Scott Antique Market in Atlanta.
+Shop ’til you drop at Scott Antique Market in Atlanta, GA.
 This monthly three-day flea market boasts over 3,300 booths filled with the best antiques and collectibles in the area!
 Situated within two large warehouses, it’s no wonder why the organizers proclaim that their flea markets are one of the country’s largest indoor antique shows.

-In the South building, you can expect to find merchants selling “affordable” items such as vintage knick knacks, postcards, and other collectibles.
+In the South building, you can expect to find merchants selling “affordable” items such as vintage knick-knacks, postcards, and other collectibles.
 The North building is where all the luxurious items reside, such as rugs, antique furniture, silverware, and bronze.

 The sort of products you will find at Scott Antique Market is similar to the stuff you’d be likely to source in an antique shop.
-Find early American oak furniture, heirloom-quality oil paintings, French décor, jukeboxes, antique watches, and phonographs.
+Find early American oak furniture, heirloom-quality oil paintings, French décor, jukeboxes, antique watches, and photographs.
 In fact, the quality of the stock is so high, that Thursdays were originally reserved just for design professionals, before finally opening to the general public.

-After opening nearly 30 years ago with just 60 vendors, Keller’s Flea Market has since blossomed into a vintage wonderland boasting over 400 vendors.
+After opening nearly 30 years ago with just 60 vendors, Keller’s Flea Market in Georgia has since blossomed into a vintage wonderland boasting over 400 vendors.
 It all began in 1985; Hubert Keller transformed a former mobile home lot and farming field into a market full of vintage treasures for locals and tourists to dig through.

 Keller constructed the first buildings from “culled” boards and tin, and plain old Georgia dirt was used for the flooring.
 Slowly but surely, the flea market built a strong reputation and a loyal following of vendors and customers.
 Today, Keller’s Flea Market is a popular vintage and antique shopping area in Georgia.